ArthurClemens/polythene/packages/polythene-theme/README.md

 A special Polythene class is `pe-dark-theme` - components that have a parent with this class will use the "dark" color settings.

 The background color of `pe-dark-theme` needs to be defined in your app.

+Use class `pe-light-theme` to locally override dark colors.

 ### Styling components with variables